Infosys/NIADataRConnector/README.md

 ## Various functions of the NIADataRConnector

- * ***Authenticate User*** - NIADataRConnector has a module that invokes the authentication service to authenticate the user to access data on IIPR.
+ * ***Authenticate User*** - NIADataRConnector has a module that invokes the authentication service to authenticate the user to access data on NIADataRConnector.
 In build encryption is used to store passwords
  * ***Get Metadata*** - NIADataRConnector has a function that calls the web service to get metadata information about an IIP view/table.
 E.g. location of data on HDFS
  * ***Register view*** - Registers data on HDFS as a view/table in IIP by calling the view registration web service.
  * ***Access the data*** – This allows the user to fetch the tables from IIP workspace.
 This can be done